tus/tus.io/_pages/faq.md

 tus is a low-level building block and there's no one right way to do deploy resumable file uploads with it.
 Still, to get started quickly, for the majority use case, we'd recommend tusd + Uppy.
 But the ecosystem is reach and you'll know it if one of our community maintained client/server [implementations](https://tus.io/implementations.html) in Ruby, Python, Elixir, etc, are a better fit to your platform.

 Finally, if you don't care for self-hosting tus servers, [Transloadit](https://transloadit.com) offers a tus-based upload handling service that can export to the storage of your choice (and can optionally encode or resize files passing through).
-The setup steps are then to create an account and add an Uppy HTML tag to your website, or check out [non-browser integrations](https://transloadit.com/docs/#sdks).
+The setup steps are then to create an account and add an Uppy HTML tag to your website, or check out [non-browser client integrations](https://transloadit.com/docs/#sdks).

 ## How does tus work?